Dev.Chan64's Blog

 If you cannot describe the flow, you cannot design the structure.

-This article discusses how to start flow-centric structural design from a designer’s perspective.
+This article explores how to begin flow-centered architectural design from a designer’s point of view.

 2. Declaration, Authentication, Control – Technologies Started as Solutions to Individual Problems